 What Are Effective Coaching Skills?

-Effective coaching skills are developed to help others achieve personal or professional goals.
-In a managerial or leadership role, effective coaching skills may support sustainable change to behaviors or ways of thinking while also facilitating learning and development.
+Effective coaching skills help others achieve personal or professional goals.
+In a managerial or leadership role, effective coaching skills may support new behaviors or ways of thinking while also facilitating learning and development.

-Unlike the skills used in more clinically oriented helping professionals, such as psychotherapy, there is more subjectivity surrounding what constitutes ‘effective’ skills in the realm of coaching.
-In particular, the notion of a manager or leader acting in the role of coach is a relatively new phenomenon that warrants further study (Hagen, 2012).
+Unlike the skills used in psychotherapy, for example, ‘effective’ skills in the realm of coaching may be more subjective.
+In particular, the notion of a manager or leader as a coach is a relatively new phenomenon that warrants further study (Hagen, 2012).

-Overall, there are many variants of managerial coaching, which entail different types of skills.
-Those variants relevant to a consideration of managers and leaders include hierarchical coaching and team coaching.
+Overall, there are many variants of managerial coaching that entail different types of skills.
+Take, for example, hierarchical coaching and team coaching.

 Effective coaching skills for hierarchical coaching

-Among the most common forms of managerial and leadership coaching is the hierarchical coaching model.
-According to this model, line managers simply coach their subordinates (Beattie et al., 2014).
+According to the hierarchical coaching model managers simply coach their subordinates (Beattie et al., 2014).

-Findings revealed that these skills had the effect of increasing coachees’ confidence, communication, and teamwork.
+These skills increased coachees’ confidence, communication, and teamwork.
 They also facilitated a quicker induction to the organization and helped reduce reported feelings of stress (Hamlin et al., 2006).

 Among the studies reviewed, another common theme was that managers (acting as coaches) found themselves learning in collaboration with their staff.
 This finding suggests that a robust and dyadic relationship with subordinates is key for effective hierarchical coaching.